What is data deduplication?

 Compression and delta differencing are often used with deduplication.
 Taken together, these three data reduction techniques are designed to optimize storage capacity.

-Thin provisioning optimizes how capacity is utilized in a storage area network.
-Conversely, erasure coding is a method of data protection that breaks data into fragments and encodes each fragment with redundant data pieces to help reconstruct corrupted data sets.
+Thin provisioning optimizes how a storage area network uses capacity.
+Conversely, erasure coding is a method of data protection that breaks data into fragments and encodes each fragment with redundant data pieces to reconstruct corrupted data sets.

 Deduplication of primary data and the cloud